sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=caWuJm7h5t0&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy in question is based on the principle of mean reversion and focuses on identifying overbought and oversold conditions using a 2-day RSI (Relative Strength Index).
-Here's a concise summary:
+### Summary of the Article

+#### Themes
+- **Overbought**: A market condition where the market experiences a defined period of growth (days, weeks, or months).
+- **Mean Reversion**: The principle that markets tend to return to their average or historical levels after periods of extreme movement.

+#### Trading Products
+- **S&P 500**: The trading product used in the strategy.

+#### Indicators
+- **RSI (Relative Strength Index)**: A key indicator mentioned, specifically the 2-day RSI.
+- **Threshold**: 2-day RSI above 95 is used as a signal for buying.

+#### Strategy Details
-1. **Entry Signal**: Buy the S&P 500 at closing when the 2-day RSI exceeds 95, indicating an overbought condition.
+- **Entry Rule**: Buy S&P 500 at the close when the 2-day RSI is above 95.
-2. **Exit Signal**: Sell at closing when the 2-day RSI drops below 70, suggesting a potential price reversal due to mean reversion.

-This strategy leverages shorter-term RSI calculations to capitalize on immediate market fluctuations.
-It's important to note that while this approach uses technical indicators, effective risk management is essential in trading.
+- **Exit Rule**: Sell at the close after "end days" (specific timing not fully detailed in the article).

+#### Backtest Performance
+- **First 5 Days After Entry**: Returns are significantly lower than the long-term average (~0.5% per day).
+- **Long-Term Average**: Approximately 0.5% daily returns.

+#### Conclusions
+- Not explicitly mentioned in the provided content, but inferred that overbought conditions may lead to reduced short-term returns and suggest caution in holding positions too long.

+This summary organizes the main points of the article into clear sections, focusing on themes, trading products, indicators, strategy details, and backtest performance.
 </details>

 <details>